magnussolution/magnusbilling7/wiki/en/modules/callOnLine/callOnLine.rst

 Username
 --------

-| Main user of the SIP account that started the call.
+| Main user of the SIP user that started the call.